Noble-Lab/HiCFoundation_paper/README.md

 #### 2.3 Modify submatrix information with labels
 ##### 2.3.1 Reproducibility analysis
 No further labels are needed.
-Based on [Table](data/Supplementary_Table_hicfoundation.xlsx) Sup3 sheet, embeddings of any submatrix from BR should be similar, while from NR should be different. <br>
+Based on [Supplementary Table](data/Supplementary_Table_hicfoundation.xlsx) Sup3 sheet, embeddings of any submatrix from BR should be similar, while from NR should be different. <br>
 Then please integrate triplet loss in [loss_function](https://github.com/Noble-Lab/HiCFoundation/blob/main/finetune/loss.py) in [HiCFoundation](https://github.com/Noble-Lab/HiCFoundation) repo.
 ```
 import torch.nn as nn